QafooLabs/bepado-demo-shop/README.md

-# Bepado SDK Example Shop
+# Bepado SDK Demo Shop

-This repository contains an example shop with bepado SDK API implemented.
+This repository contains a demo shop with bepado SDK API implemented.
 It is integrated into a very simple shop system built with Symfony components.

 ## Where to look?